 This is an Inventory of WHOIS Service Requirements, requested by the GNSO Council.
 As requested by the GNSO in its resolution of May, 2009, staff shared the initial draft with the GNSO Council and with the other SOs (ccNSO, ASO) and ACs (SSAC, ALAC, GAC) for their input.
-This document is an updated report following those consultations.
-Staff has labelled this report "draft Final" pending further GNSO Council and community discussions in Brussels.
-A Final Report will be posted following the Brussels meeting.
+This document is an updated report following those consultations as well as GNSO Council and community discussions in Brussels.